-The Company provides its shareholders with the opportunity to cast an every three years advisory vote on executive compensation (a "say-on-pay proposal").
-At the Company's annual meeting of shareholders held in April 2011, a substantial majority of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+The Company provides its shareholders with the opportunity to cast an advisory vote on executive compensation (a "say-on-pay proposal") once every three years.
+At the Company's Annual Meeting of Stockholders held in April 2014, a substantial majority of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
 The Compensation Committee believes this affirms shareholders' support of the Company's approach to executive compensation.
 The shareholders voted to hold a say-on-pay advisory vote on executive compensation every three years, and the Board resolved to accept the shareholders' recommendation.
-As a result, the advisory vote on executive compensation will be held again at the 2014 annual shareholders' meeting.
+As a result, the advisory vote on executive compensation will be held again at the 2017 Annual Meeting of Stockholders.
 The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for its executive officers.